 We’ve already mentioned the Tripod Suspension Kit as an option but you might also want to take a look at the Lens Switch Case.
 It’s a handy accessory pouch that can be mounted to either the left or right side of the hip belt.
 The Filter Hive of Filter Nest also has the ability to be attached to either side of the hip belt.

 The BackLight 36L is an excellent outdoor photography pack for those that want to carry more than just camera gear, and considering the features and build quality I think the price very good.
 It’s great that they came out with a bag that brought the features of the BackLight 26L into a size that works for professionals with larger lenses and taller camera bodies.
 More than any other bag in the MindShift lineup, this bag work as a one-bag travel solution as well, because it includes ample room for a laptop and associated accessories.
 With ever-shrinking carry-on allowances, this can only be a good option to provide people with.
 It’s not perfect, but there’s no deal-breakers.
-If the zippered top pocket has more volume to it, and a clip to hold your memory card wallet then this would be even better.
+If the zippered top pocket has more volume to it, and a clip to hold your SD card holder then this would be even better.
 This is definitely a worthy addition to the growing MindShift lineup!

 Get a Free Gift From MindShift Gear (& free shipping)

 As a friend of this site, you’ll get a free gift at the checkout if you spend more than $50 through MindShift’s online store, as long as you click through one of the links to their store on this page, like this one.
 I may make a small commission if you purchase from them after clicking one of these links, but as always, it’s greatly appreciated when you use these and it doesn’t cost you a penny more.

 The following links will take you to the MindShift Gear online store where you can order and take advantage of the special offer that’s described above.